 What about you?
 Are you too focused on your feet?

-I feel it’s important I share my knowledge on why you should strengthen your hips for running and how to get started with some simple hip-strengthening exercises.
+Here’s some insight into why you should strengthen your hips for running and how to get started with some simple hip-strengthening exercises.

 Stop Looking At Your Feet

 It’s no news to any avid runner that foot-strike plays an important role in cadence, running efficiency, and ease.
 However, many experts agree that the emphasis placed on foot-strike has distracted runners from understanding the pinnacle starting point for great running technique – it’s all in the hips.

 What’s the pinnacle starting point for great running technique?

 A heavy focus on the feet, as opposed to the hips and torso, leads to runners prioritizing the ‘end of chain movement’ rather than looking at the beginning, and zoning in on where the stride begins.